Sagar6300/Email-SMS_Spam_Classifier/README.md

 ## Dataset

-The model is trained on a dataset containing labeled emails and SMS messages as either **Spam** or **Not Spam**.
+The model is trained on a dataset containing labeled emails and SMS messages as either **Spam** or **Ham (Not Spam)**.
 The dataset has been preprocessed to remove noise and ensure optimal performance.

 ## Model